Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

         - Links change colour (both background and text) when hovered over.

         - Links' text is legible both in its normal and hover state.
+        - Aria-Labels have been used to make it clear to Screen Readers.
+        - The Footer & Navigation Bar match on each page, to make for an intuitive UX.

         <h2 align="center"><img src="assets/readme/links-normal.jpg"></h2>
         <h2 align="center"><img src="assets/readme/links-hover.jpg"></h2>